 The appointment period is one year, renewable for a total of up to five years.
-The salary for full-time Lecturers in 2014-15 is a minimum of $59,900 (paid over the 10-month academic year) plus benefits and eligibility for research and conference travel grants.
+The salary for full-time Lecturers in 2015-16 is a minimum of $61,500 (paid over the 10-month academic year) plus benefits and eligibility for research and conference travel grants.
 Part-time Lecturers are paid on a pro-rated basis according to their teaching load and are eligible for most benefits.
-The initial period of appointment is September 1, 2014, through June 30, 2015; however, all new faculty must attend full-day workshops May 27-29, 2014, and be accessible over the summer to develop their Writing Seminars in consultation with Writing Program directors.
-Regular faculty development meetings throughout the year are also required, including full days of follow-up workshops and a Program-wide faculty retreat on September 2-4, 2014.
+The initial period of appointment is September 1, 2015, through June 30, 2016; however, all new faculty must attend full-day workshops May 26-28, 2015, and be accessible over the summer to develop their Writing Seminars in consultation with Writing Program directors.
+Regular faculty development meetings throughout the year are also required, including full days of follow-up workshops and a Program-wide faculty retreat in early September.

 We expect to hire 2-5 full-time Lecturers.
 Part-time Lecturers may be hired to fill additional needs.